roshan041/react-portfolio-app/README.md

 # Getting Started

-this project was built from scratch without using CRA
+this project was built from scratch without using CRA here we have used class based components approach to create components
 ## Available Scripts

 In the project directory, you can run: